RedRabbitDevelopment/ez-ctrl/README.md

 UserController = BaseController.extend({
   name: "User",
   routes: {
-    getAll: function() { // Anything with "getAll" automatically is get /users
+    query: function() { // Anything with "query" automatically is get /users
       // Return raw data which is translated into JSON return UserData;
     },